 Sendtask is an under-development task management tool known for its flexibility.
 The biggest advantage while collaborating is that the collaborators don’t need a Sendtask account to work on the project.

 - Set up tasks and subtasks, assign tasks, add followers, upload files, set due dates, and auto-reminders.

 - Create recurring tasks.

 - Doesn’t have a kanban board and timeline views.

 - You can’t assign tasks to multiple people.

 - Limited integrations.

 - Sendtask is still in beta and free to use.

-Notion is a workspace suite that offers some features of a project and task management software.
+Notion is a workspace suite that offers some features for project and task management.
 It is useful to set up a content repository, manage tasks and projects, and works as a powerful note-taking application.